-The fashion and textile industries are currently in crisis, and neither recycling nor upcycling can prevent environmental pollution proving that, the fashion industry needs new sustainable materials to replace the traditional textile materials.
+The fashion and textile industries are currently in crisis, and neither recycling nor upcycling can prevent environmental pollution proving that, the fashion industry needs new sustainable materials to replace traditional textile materials.
 Mushroom fiber shows potential for textile performance characteristics however, it is still in the initial, challenging stages and new fashion for consumers.
 This fiber is made using completely organic ingredients without using any chemicals, which is one of the eco-friendly fibers.
 With proper care and planning in our country, the expected results of this fiber can be achieved.
 Organic fiber can even be an alternative to many types of fiber.
 There will be market demand for this fiber due to low production cost and low energy requirement.
 Stella McCartney said the dress is impeccable and eco-friendly in terms of style.
 According to the United Nations, the fashion industry is responsible for 10 percent of the world’s carbon emissions and about 20 percent of global wastewater.
 In this critical time, fashion designers and inventors are working to find sustainable and eco-friendly alternative fashions.
 Just then Stella McCartney appeared in an eco-friendly outfit.
-The future of fashion industry requires both manufacturers and consumers to come up with the same view point to achieve a truly sustainable status.
+The future of the fashion industry requires both manufacturers and consumers to come up with the same viewpoint to achieve a truly sustainable status.

 - From Fungus to Fiber: Developing and Using Mushrooms to Make Textiles | https://greenstitched.com/ , Accessed date: 08/04/21